retooth2/xenharmlib/doc/adv_notation_features.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PCBlueprintStrategies are quite primitive.
 They do not take into account any
-context (for example the original accidental directions of a note scale,
+context (for example, the original accidental directions of a note scale,
 which could indicate the key and a suitable transposition).
 If you want to
 create a heuristic more to your needs or devise an intelligent strategy
 to contribute to the library itself, read on.